 Copyright © University of Cambridge.
 All rights reserved.

 These simple puzzles have been selected because they require no knowledge of knot theory, just a careful inspection of the patterns.
 The puzzles are taken from The Knots Puzzle Book by Heather McLeay published by Tarquin Publications .
 The book gives a simple introduction to the classification of knots and a little about prime knots, crossing numbers and knot arithmetic, just enough theory for solving some more puzzles.
-There is serious mathematics at the next stage and you might like to go to the Knots Exhibition website to find answers to questions such as "What sort of mathematical theory begins with the simple reef knot?'' and "Why are mathematicians interested in such problems?''
-See our review of this exhibition.

 A mathematical knot is really an "endless knot'' made from a single strand, with crossovers where one piece of the rope crosses another piece, and the ends joined together to make it continuous.
 The rope can then be rearranged, but not untied, and however it is handled the knot remains essentially the same.
 Knots which can be rearranged to have no crossovers at all are called unknots.